WorldModelers/Ontologies/README.md

 ```
 where all the keys (`OntologyNode`, `pattern`, `examples`, `descriptions`, `name`, `opposite`, and `polarity`)
-should be reproduced verbatim when they are used.  `name` is the only one required.
-Not all nodes
+should be reproduced verbatim when they are used.
+If they are not used, e.g., there is no example1, then the
+key should not be listed.
+The parser doesn't like superfluous keys.  `name` is the only one required.
+Not all
-need to have the same set of keys.
+nodes need to have the same set of keys.

 Values are described briefly in the table below.